- More entertaining to drive

 2020 Toyota Corolla

-No crash-test data has been published for either the new Corolla sedan or hatchback.
-We’ll hold on a rating until we see some scores.
+While the 2020 Corolla sedan has earned a Top Safety Pick award from the IIHS, we’ll hold on a rating until we see some scores from the NHTSA.
 (Read more about how we rate cars.)

 All Corollas get standard safety technology that dusts competitors: Every model has automatic emergency braking, adaptive cruise control, automatic high beams, and active lane control.